jwons/raas/eval/README.md

 If you cannot do that, you can also simply use sqlite3 to add a user by command line.
 Whoever is user at index 1 will have all of the eval datasets associated to their account.

-Like with the noraas option, the r_dois.txt fill will be read to determine what to process and a range of dois can be specified using --start and --end.
+Like with the noraas option, the r_dois.txt file will be read to determine what to process and a range of dois can be specified using --start and --end.

 Once these prereqs are met, running the eval is as simple as running `python eval.py`.